hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_photograph_of_a_glacier_on_a_distant_planet_with_t_0b6b0ba1-ed1d-43d8-b47c-c28171b07aa3-0_1.content.md

 ## Why Choose Our Cosmic Image?

 Our cosmic image is more than just a beautiful picture.
 It's an opportunity to explore the vastness of the universe.
-Whether you're an astronomy enthusiast, a science fiction fan, or simply someone who appreciates captivating imagery, our image will inspire you and spark your imagination.
+Whether you're an astronomy enthusiast, a science fiction fan, or simply someone who appreciates Cap<wbr>ti<wbr>va<wbr>ting imagery, our image will inspire you and spark your imagination.

 Here are some reasons why you should choose our cosmic image:

 -   High-quality resolution: Our image is available in high-definition resolution, ensuring that every detail of the picture is crisp and clear.
 -   Easy to download: You can download our image with just a few clicks, and it's compatible with most devices and operating systems.
 -   Free of charge: We offer our image for free, so you can enjoy the beauty of space without breaking the bank.

 ## User Stories